-Michigan human services department to close, consolidate 15 offices
+Human services department to close, combine 15 sites

 Lansing — There would be no layoffs as a result of the closure or consolidation of 15 health and human services offices around Michigan under a budget plan advancing through the Legislature, a spokesman for the department said Thursday.

 Nine Michigan Department of Health and Human Services offices and six Michigan Rehabilitation Services offices would be affected under the plan approved by a legislative conference committee earlier this week.

 The Redford and Glendale/Trumbull Health and Human Services offices would be closed or see changes.
 Two Rehabilitation Services offices in Wayne County would relocate to one building.

 Department of Health and Human Services spokesman Bob Wheaton said the department would still have a local presence in every county, and most employees would likely work out of satellite locations or county offices.

 “This plan allows us to get more staff members into the field and working with residents out of the office setting,” Wheaton said.
 “Throughout the merger, we’ve remained committed to putting people first — and this would allow us to better serve our residents in the environments where we can have a greater impact,”